robbert-vdh/yabridge/README.md

   rewrite some parts of it to make it clearer.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.
-- Swap out msgpack for Bosot.Serializaton and update the architecture section.
+- Swap out msgpack for bitsery and update the architecture section.
 - Add proper debugging support activated using an environment variable.
   - Write all stdout and stderr output from the plugin to a temporary file so it can be inspected when using a host such as Bitwig that hides this by